(Spoken on February 27, 1973)

 The highest of harmonies is God, the highest of beings is God, the greatest bliss is God, the greatest knowledge is God, and the greatest power is God.
 The superlative of every beautiful value in the world is to be found only in His divine existence, not in the senses, not in the objects of the earth.
 What the senses present before us is only a carrot that is hung before the nose of a camel, which it can only see but not touch.
 The senses are merely tantalising us, but the world gives us nothing.
 Everyone dies grieving, sorrowing, repenting.
 Nobody goes with any satisfaction because everybody has been befooled by the world.
 The world looks lustrous, beautiful, enchanting to the youthful senses, but they grow old and emaciated.
 They lose their vigour and finally, when the order comes for them to quit this world, they go crying that they have done nothing here.
 Their life is wasted.

-Therefore, it is essential for every child of this earth, for every citizen of this world, for every seeker of God to make this contemplation a daily affair and centralise one’s consciousness in God-being, whatever be your activity.
-This centralisation of consciousness in the midst of your activity is called karma yoga, and the centralisation itself is called meditation, dhyana.
+Therefore, it is essential for every child of this earth, for every citizen of this world, for every seeker of God to make this contemplation a daily affair and centralise one's consciousness in God-being, whatever be your activity.
+This centralisation of consciousness in the midst of your activities is called karma yoga, and the centralisation itself is called meditation, dhyana.
 When it becomes a psychological activity, we call it meditation; when it becomes a realisation, we call it moksha or liberation.

-So may we all strive for this ultimate goal of life, which is Ishvar-sakshatkara, the immediate realisation of God by the daily recitation of His name, by the chant of His mantra, by the purity of the soul, the training of the mind, and the control of the senses.
-May goodness and godliness be a vital path of your own daily being so that every moment becomes a step that you take nearer to God, every moment of your life becomes a step taken in the journey that you tread towards God-realisation, and every moment becomes a worship of God.
+So may we all strive for this ultimate goal of life, which is Ishvara-sakshatkara, the immediate realisation of God by the daily recitation of His name, by the chant of His mantra, by the purity of the soul, the training of the mind, and the control of the senses, by goodness and godliness made a vital path of your own daily being so that every moment becomes a step that you take nearer to God, every moment of your life becomes a step taken in the journey that you tread towards God-realisation, and every moment becomes a worship of God.
 You live for God because that is the only reality.
-All other things that you call real in the world are appearances which can flee, vanish, and mock you one day.
+All other things that you call real in the world are appearances which can flee, vanish, and will mock you one day.
 “Oh, you trusted me?
-You don’t know who I am,” the world will tell you afterwards.
+You don't know who I am,” the world will tell you afterwards.
 So do not go weeping.
 Be prepared for the requisite knowledge now itself.
 It is better to learn by the process of education rather than by the rod of punishment.
 If we will not listen to the educative methods of spiritual sadhana, nature will take a rod and punish us with threats and blows.